 You should speak to your academic advisor for guidance before making a request for permission to enroll in a course at another institution.
 You will need to appeal to the academic dean's office of the course in which you wish to enroll in elsewhere.
 The Request for Permission to Study Elsewhere form can be found at registrar.gmu.edu/forms.
 If the request is approved, the Office of the University Registrar must receive the form before the course begins.
-On course completion, a sealed transcript must be sent to the Office of the University Registrar.
+On course completion, an official transcript should be sent from the transfer institution directly to Mason via mail at George Mason University, Office of Admissions, 4400 University Drive, MS 3A4, Fairfax, VA 22030 or electronically to uqtrans@qmu.edu.